-Organizations interested in submitting a grant request should make initial contact with the Heritage Fund's Program Officer by phone or by letter of inquiry.
+Organizations interested in submitting a grant request should make initial contact with the Heritage Fund's Community Grants & Outreach Manager by phone or by letter of inquiry.
 If the grant request meets funding guidelines, the organization will be invited to submit a formal request.

 The Grants Committee, which consists of Heritage Fund Board members and community advisors, meets quarterly to review grant applications.
 Grant requests receive final approval from the Board of Directors.
 The Heritage Fund is unable to fund every application received.
 Applicants are requested not to publicize their funding request until it has been approved.
 An organization can expect a decision regarding its application within 60-90 days of the grant application deadline.
 All grant applicants will be notified in writing of the Heritage Fund's funding decision.